creecros/Group_assign/README.md

 * using ``assignee:me`` in filter will find tasks assigned to groups that the user is in or assignee in other assignees is in.
 * using ``assignee:GroupName`` in filter will find tasks assigned to a group by NAME of the group.
 * using ``assignee:GroupID`` in filter will find tasks assigned to a group by ID number of group.
-* using ``assignee:Username`` or ``assignee:Name`` will NOW find a task assigned to a group with that UserName or Name in the group or in Other Assignees.
+* using ``allassignees:Username`` or ``allassignees:Name`` will find all tasks assigned to that user regardless of how they have been assigneed, whether in the group or in Other Assignees or Assignee.
 * User assigneed via a group or multiselect will now recieve notifications
 * Changing assigned group or any multiselect users will now trigger `EVENT_ASSIGNEE_CHANGE`
 * Duplicating Tasks will include assigned groups and other users.